Austria says to control migrants on Italy border, Rome protests

 Doskozil's spokesman said there was no concrete timetable for the new controls on the Italian border.
 "But we see how the situation in Italy is becoming more acute and we have to be prepared to avoid a situation comparable to summer 2015."

+European Commission Vice President Frans Timmermans told a news conference in Strasbourg that Austria had not notified the commission of any extra border protection plans.

-Italy has taken in more than 85,000 refugees and migrants so far this year, most of whom arrived by boat from Africa, making it the main point of entry into Europe.
+More than 85,000 refugees and migrants have arrived in Italy by boat from North Africa so far this year, making it the main point of entry into Europe.

-France, Germany and the EU executive pledged more support for Italy on Monday, but made no direct reference to a plea from Rome for other countries to allow migrant-rescue boats to dock in their ports.
+France, Germany and the EU executive pledged more support for Italy on Monday, but made no direct reference to Rome's plea to allow migrant-rescue boats to dock in other countries' ports.

 Controls at the Brenner Pass would be particularly sensitive as the frontier there separates two regions that feel closely connected - Austria's Tyrol and Italy's South Tyrol.
 South Tyrol was once part of the wider Austro-Hungarian empire but was annexed by Italy at the end of World War One in 1918.

-(Reporting by Francois Murphy in Vienna, Kirsti Knolle in Frankfurt and Isla Binnie in Rome; Editing by Mark Heinrich)
+Additional reporting by Kirsti Knolle in Frankfurt and Francesco Guarascio in Strasbourg; Editing by Mark Heinrich